alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 > If you need more information about it, I wrote a related post: [How to create infrastructure with CDK](/posts/how-to-create-infrastructure-with-cdk/){:target="_blank"}.
 {: .prompt-info }

-However, upon investigation the AWS recommendation to deploy a CI/CD pipeline of CDK projects is something similar to the following:
+However, upon investigation, the AWS recommendation to deploy a CI/CD pipeline of CDK projects is something similar to the following:

 ![solution-2](architecture-diagrams/solution-2.png){:class="border"}